 Was Job's Suffering Due To His Sins or Not?

 Eliphaz (from Ishmael's son Teman -- Gen. 25:15) said, "Who ever perished (like you Job) being innocent" (4:7)?
 "Are not thy wickedness great and thine iniquities infinite?"
 (22:5) Bildad (from Keturah's son Shuah -- Gen. 25:2) said, "God will not cast away a perfect man, neither will he help the evildoers" (8:20) (so you must be guilty of something).
 Zophar, king of the Minnaei, said, "God exacts of you less than your iniquity deserves" (11:6) (since you are being afflicted).
 Why were these three accusers incorrect (42:7)?
-Elihu the son of Barachel ha-Buzi (from Nahor's son Buz -- Gen. 22:21) apparently was innocent (Job 42:7).
+Elihu the son of Barachel ha-Buzi (from Nahor's son Buz -- Gen. 22:21) apparently was innocent (Job 42:7) of slandering Job.

 Job, the son of Esau (p.383 Eusebius Prep.
 For Gospel) responded sarcastically, "Yes, I realize you know everything!
 All wisdom will die with you" (12:2; Tay).
 "My righteousness will I hold fast.
 God forbid that I should justify you."
 (27:6).
 Job had no sin (Job 1:8).
 He was misrepresented by them (19:7).
 Job pointed out that life isn't fair.
 The wicked sometimes live long and prosper and die in peace (21:2-7), in health (21:9), with plenty of cattle (21:10), and numerous happy offspring (21:11-12), and an easy death (21:13) even though they reject true religion (21:14-15).
 Other times the wicked are punished (21:16-21).
 So life is random (21:22-26; Matt.
 5:45; Heb.
 11:37-39; 1 Tim.
 6:5) -- until the Judgment Day (21:27).
 Therefore, no certain conclusion can be drawn regarding whether men are good or bad based on the amount of suffering they endure in this life.
 Good men are sometimes delivered; and the wicked are sometimes punished.
 Other times the wicked prosper and the good suffer.
 In Ecclesiastes 10:6, we read, "Folly is set in great dignity, and the rich sit in a low place.
 I have seen servants upon horses, and princes walking like servants upon the earth" (10:6-7).
 In John 9:2 the disciples asked the Lord, "Who did sin, this man, or his parents, that he was born blind?"
 His answer was, "Neither hath this man sinned, nor his parents: but that the works of God should be manifest in him."